-There is nothing worse than not being able to sleep.
-It is one of the worst feelings in the world.
+Not being able to sleep is one of the worst feelings in the world.
 And, in fact, you are doing lots of damage to your health by not being able to sleep.
 Many are simply unaware of the metabolic, neurologic and long-term consequences of sleep loss.
-And yet – most of us are sleep deprived.
+And yet most of us are sleep deprived.
 This would help explain our widespread addiction to caffeine.
 And in today’s hyper-digital, fast-paced world, a good night’s sleep is more necessary than ever.

 Damage Of Poor Sleep